beshenkaD/XenBloxMiner/README.md

 - ~~[TODO] GPU support (both nvidia and amd!)~~

 ### DevFee
-Minimum devfee is 2%.
-The devfee is triggered every 2 hours and lasts for about 2.4 minutes.
+Minimum devfee is 5%.
+The devfee is triggered every 2 hours and lasts for 6 minutes.
 **Important note**: DevFee triggers using local time, not a timer.
 So there is no way to skip it via miner restarting.

 ## Contribution